mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 Reportedly, Elon Musk can't sleep at night because of his worries about AI and AGI.

 My advice those who are afraid of AI & AGI  is to realize that they are *literally, afraid of mathematics*.
 Indeed, current AI techniques are just advanced mathematics.
-There is a clear increase in complexity when one goes from linear regression, to logistic regression, to neural networks, to deep neural networks, and to large language models, but in the end, each one of these models is, admittedly, a very complicated mathematical function representing a statistical approximation driven on a lot of data.
+There is a clear increase in complexity when one goes from linear regression, to logistic regression, to neural networks, to deep neural networks, and to large language models, but in the end, each one of these models is, admittedly, a very complicated mathematical function representing a statistical approximation derived from very large quantities of example data.

 So being afraid that a mathematical function or a set of functions will suddently become more intelligent than humans is silly.
 Being afraid that these functions will eventually take over the world and drive humanity extict is even more silly.